alexinatra2/prog2-beleg-qt/README.md

 This application was developt using QtCreator 7.0.1 (Community) on Windows and debugged with the Desktop (x86-windows-msvc2019-pe-64) toolkit.
 The applications make tool is set to qmake.
 The additional dependency xml was added to store the data.
+It has been tested on Windows and an Ubuntu 20.04.1 virtual machine with the commands `qmake && make` followed by `./prog2-beleg-qt`